Police: 8 killed in Texas mall shooting, gunman also dead

-ALLEN, Texas (AP) — A gunman killed eight people and wounded seven others – three critically – in a shooting at a Dallas-area mall before being fatally shot by a police officer who happened to be nearby, authorities said Saturday.
+ALLEN, Texas (AP) — A gunman stepped out of a silver sedan and starting shooting people at a Dallas-area outlet mall Saturday, killing eight and wounding seven others — three critically — before being killed by a police officer who happened to be nearby, authorities said.

-Authorities did not immediately provide details about the victims, but witnesses reported seeing children among them.
+Authorities did not immediately provide details about the victims at Allen Premium Outlets, a sprawling outdoor shopping center, but witnesses reported seeing children among them.
 Some said they also saw what appeared to be a police officer and a mall security guard unconscious on the ground.

-The shooting was the latest episode of gun violence to strike the country.
-It sent hundreds of shoppers fleeing in panic.
+The shooting, the latest eruption of what has been an unprecedented pace of mass killings in the U.S., sent hundreds fleeing in panic.

-Allen Police said in a Facebook post that nine victims had been taken to hospitals.
-Medical City Healthcare, a Dallas-area hospital system, said in a written statement it was treating eight between the ages of 5 and 61.
+A 16-year-old pretzel stand employee, Maxwell Gum, described a virtual stampede of shoppers.
+He and others sheltered in a storage room.

+“We started running.
+Kids were getting trampled," Gum said.
+"My co-worker picked up a 4-year-old girl and gave her to her parents.”

-Dashcam video that circulated online showed a gunman step out of a vehicle outside the mall and immediately start shooting at people on the sidewalk.
+Dashcam video that circulated online showed the gunman getting out of a car and shooting at people on the sidewalk.
 More than three dozen shots could be heard as the vehicle recording the video drove off.

+Allen Fire Chief Jonathan Boyd said seven people including the shooter died at the scene.
+Nine victims were taken to area hospitals, but two of them died.

+Three of the wounded were in critical condition in the evening, Boyd said, and four were stable.

 An Allen Police officer was in the area on an unrelated call when he heard shots at 3:36 p.m., the police department wrote on Facebook.

 “The officer engaged the suspect and neutralized the threat.
-He then called for emergency personnel.
-Nine victims were transported to local hospitals by Allen Fire Department,” the agency wrote in the Facebook post.
-“There is no longer an active threat.”
+He then called for emergency personnel,” it added.

-Mass killings are happening with staggering frequency in the United States this year: an average of about one a week, according to an analysis of The AP/USA Today data.
+Mass killings are happening with staggering frequency in the United States this year: an average of about one a week, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.

-A crowd of hundreds of people who had been shopping stood outside, across the street from the mall, Saturday evening.
-Officers circulated among them asking if anyone had seen what happened.

-Fontayne Payton, 35, was at H&M when he heard the sound of gunshots through the headphones he was wearing.
+Fontayne Payton, 35, was at H&M when he heard the sound of gunshots through his headphones.

 “It was so loud, it sounded like it was right outside,” Payton said.